-However, while there'll be a range of models on offer, we’ve been told there will be far fewer permutations of trim, colour and options than in, for example, the Golf range in order to make the ID. line-up less complex and more affordable.
+While there'll be a range of models on offer, there'll be far fewer permutations of trim, colour and options than are available on the Golf, in order to make the ID.3 line-up less complex and more affordable.

-Ahead of the official launch of the Volkswagen ID., our sister title Auto Express went for an early drive in a prototype model of the forthcoming electric hatchback.
+Ahead of the official launch of the Volkswagen ID.3 our sister title Auto Express went for an early drive in a prototype model.

-On the road, it’s evident that the ID. isn’t going to be the quickest electric car ever: the production version will weigh in the region of two tonnes, 500kg of which is the battery.
-Volkswagen says lightweight materials like aluminium would make the ID. too expensive, so the company is settling for leisurely performance in order to keep costs down.
+On the road, it’s evident that the ID.3 isn’t going to be the quickest electric car ever: the production version will weigh in the region of two tonnes, 500kg of which is the battery.
+Volkswagen says lightweight materials like aluminium would make the ID.3 too expensive, so the company is settling for leisurely performance in order to keep costs down.

-All in all, the ID. looks set to be a very capable, no-frills electric hatchback, and while the performance won’t be groundbreaking, the price just might be: a post-grant figure of £19,000 will make it seriously affordable, especially when the fuel savings are taken into account.
+All in all, the ID.3 looks set to be a very capable, no-frills electric hatchback, and while the performance won’t be groundbreaking, the price just might be: a post-grant figure of less than £30,000 would make it seriously affordable, especially when the fuel savings are taken into account.

 The carmaker is also investigating potential CO2 savings within its supply chain, and says “unavoidable” emissions will be offset by “social and ecological projects” in Asia and Brazil.

-As for the impact of running the ID. hatchback, Volkswagen is urging customers to charge up using electricity from renewable sources, in order to ensure carbon neutrality throughout its lifecycle.
+As for the impact of running the ID.3 hatchback, Volkswagen is urging customers to charge up using electricity from renewable sources, in order to ensure carbon neutrality throughout its lifecycle.

 Volkswagen’s Elli wallbox charger offers “regeneratively produced electricity”, while the IONITY network – established by a group of manufacturers including Volkswagen – offers green power “wherever available”.